This Week in Petroleum History: August 4 – 10

 August 7, 1953 – Outer Continental Shelf Lands Act generates Revenue

 The Outer Continental Shelf Lands Act designated the Secretary of the Interior responsible for the administration of mineral exploration and development of America’s outer continental shelf.
-Forty-four Gulf of Mexico wells already were operating in 11 oilfields by 1949.
+Forty-four Gulf of Mexico wells were already operating in 11 oilfields by 1949.
 As the offshore industry evolved in the 1950s, petroleum production became the second-largest revenue generator for the country, after income taxes.

 August 7, 2004 – Death of a Famed “Hellfighter”